 The Car Connection Lexus LC Overview

 The Lexus LC is an exclusive high-performance four-seat luxury coupe that’s slightly larger than the automaker's RC coupe but far more flamboyantly styled.
-It is something of a successor to the company's the SC coupe (and folding metal hardtop convertible) models, which were also V-8-powered but were discontinued after the 2010 model year.
+It is something of a successor to the company's the SC coupe (and folding metal hardtop convertible) models, which were discontinued after the 2010 model year.

 The rear-wheel-drive LC was a project championed by Toyota Motor Corporation president and CEO Akio Toyoda, who has made it one of his goals to push Lexus in a more decidedly performance-oriented direction.

-So far, the coupe been announced in LC 500 form, with a 467-horsepower, 5.0-liter V-8, a new 10-speed automatic transmission, and a serious set of sport-oriented underpinnings, as well as LC 500h—a high performance hybrid.
+The coupe is offered in LC 500 form, with a 467-horsepower, 5.0-liter V-8, a new 10-speed automatic transmission, and a serious set of sport-oriented underpinnings, as well as LC 500h—a high performance hybrid.
 Under the hood of the LC 500h will be a 454-hp hybrid powertrain.

 MORE: Read our 2018 Lexus LC review